-For new and seasoned anglers alike, rig tying can be incredibly confusing with the shear number of options available.
+For new and seasoned anglers alike, tying carp rigs can be incredibly confusing with the shear number of options available.
 Knowing your ronnie rigs from your stiff hinges can be mind boggling to say the least.

-Hopefully we can help you choose the right rigs to use and bank you a few extra carp!
+Hopefully we can help you choose the right rigs to use on each session and bank you a few extra carp!

 The truth about carp rigs

 There is no silver bullet when it comes to carp rigs.
 No wonder rig which is going to catch you thousands more carp than everybody else on the lake!

 In reality, carp are pretty simple creatures to catch (which is why they can be caught on simple free-lined rig tactics!).
 More importance should be placed on location, ensuring that whatever rig you cast is well positioned to be picked up by a feeding carp.